 Jennifer D. Lee '15

 Lee is a court attorney for the Honorable Mary L. Bejarano, Judge of the Queens County Criminal Court.
 She researches and drafts decisions on motions involving issues of suppression, discovery, facial sufficiency, and other complex legal issues.
 Additionally, she assists in preparing for hearings and trials and in conferencing cases with parties to help facilitate dispositions.
 Prior to becoming a court attorney, Lee was a public defender at Queens Defenders, where she represented underserved clients in felony, misdemeanor, and integrated domestic violence cases.
 She also previously clerked for the Honorable Lisa F. Chrystal, Presiding Judge of the Union County Family Court in New Jersey.

 Alice Pang '11

-Alice is a trademark and copyright associate in the New York offices of McCarter & English.
+Pang is a trademark and copyright associate in the New York offices of McCarter & English.
 Her work is varied and includes prosecution, litigation as well as brand protection, which has led her to coordinate and meet with Customs Offices abroad including Hong Kong and China.
-Alice was also selected to participate in a visiting attorney program in Osaka, Japan where she met with and counseled Japanese based attorneys and companies.
-While in law school, Alice was a member of the Moot Court Honor Society as well as APALSA.
+Pang was also selected to participate in a visiting attorney program in Osaka, Japan where she met with and counseled Japanese based attorneys and companies.
+While in law school, Pang was a member of the Moot Court Honor Society as well as APALSA.
 She remains close to her fellow Cardozo alumni and community.